sheepray/opentee-android/README.md

 - **testapp**: contains an Android test application which utilizes the OT-J.

-Bug report to: rui.yang at aalto.fi
+Bug report to: rui.yang at aalto.fi, or create a new issue for this repo.

 ## Before you start
 Take a galance at **document/thesis-main.pdf** before continue if you are not familiar with TEE.